nikos-rvnt/static_camera/README.md

 - setTiltPos()/getTilePos(): sets/returns the tilt position, that is the camera upside down angle
 - setZeroPos(): sets the initial position of the camera (getPanPos() on zero position will return 0 angle)
 - getCoordinates(): returns the target (possible fire/smoke pixels) coordinates given the estimated distance and the camera pan position
+- imCoords2angles(): computes the pan, tilt angles of the target

-### To check if image signal is properly transmitted via ffplay:
+### To check via ffplay if image signal is properly transmitted:

  Tonbo Static Camera:
   - (optical cam): ffplay "rtsp://192.168.2.233:8554/video0"
   - (thermal cam): ffplay "rtsp://192.168.2.233:8555/video1"

- DJI Quadcopter (only thermal camera signal is transmitted):
+ DJI Quadcopter (only thermal camera signal is transmitted and stream is enabled when quadcopter is on mission):
   - ffplay "rtmp://127.0.0.1:1935/live/quad"